NLnetLabs/rpki-doc/source/rpkivalidator3/installation.rst

 Extra TALs
 ------------------

-By default the validator will have TAs installed for AFRINIC, APNIC, LACNIC, RIPE NCC, but not ARIN.
+By default, the Validator will have Trust Anchor Locators (TALs) installed for AFRINIC, APNIC, LACNIC, RIPE NCC, but not ARIN.

-You can add download the ARIN TAL here.
+You can download the ARIN TAL at https://www.arin.net/resources/manage/rpki/tal/

-Any of the formats will work, but the "RIPE NCC RPKI Validator" one will ensure that the TA will have a friendly name "ARIN".
+Any of the formats will work, but the "RIPE NCC RPKI Validator format" will ensure that the TAL will have a friendly name like "ARIN".

-To upload it you can use the following script:
+You can use the following script to upload it:

 .. code-block:: bash

     ./upload-tal.sh arin-ripevalidator.tal http://localhost:8080/

-The script should be in the root folder if you unpacked the generic build, or in /usr/bin if you installed using RPM/Debian package.
+The script should be in the root folder if you unpacked the generic build, or in */usr/bin* if you installed it using RPM/Debian package.

 Alternatively, you can put extra TAL files to the preconfigured-tals directory of the RPKI Validator installation.
 This directory is scanned on the start and all the parseable TALs are picked up for validation.
-For RPM/Debian package installation the directory is /var/lib/rpki-validator-3/preconfigured-tals/.
+For the RPM/Debian package installation the directory is */var/lib/rpki-validator-3/preconfigured-tals/*.